There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

 A good bushy shrub with slender green stems bearing delicate white flowers in spring.
-The small flower size will bring a striking texture to the border.
+The small flower size provides an exciting contrast to the larger, wider flowerheads of Orlaya.

 • Sun – Full sun